 Mr. Right

 Filling out forms can say a lot about a person.
 Some of it can be general information, such as address and phone number.
-But then it can turn personal as you reach the line that says Marital Status.
-There was a time when the answer on this line evolved.
-It went from Married to Divorced to Annulled.
+But it can turn personal as you reach the line that says Marital Status.
+There was a time when my answer evolved, going from Married to Divorced to Annulled.
+It wasn’t something I expected, or wanted, but sometimes the best laid plans…

 So here I was, one month after the finalization of my annulment, driving through picturesque autumn in New England to a church fair to peddle my wares.
-I started a business selling beaded rosary bracelets that I made by hand.
-It was my second event as a vendor, and I started questioning everything.
+I started a business selling my handmade, beaded rosary bracelets.
+This was my second event as a vendor, and I started questioning, well, everything.

 Me: “What in the world is going on here?
 Why am I driving to Timbuktu to sell these bracelets?
 Why did I make them anyway?
 Does anybody even care about them?
 Will anyone want to buy them?”